naduni99x/hacktitude_2023.github.io/README.md

 ## Getting support

 There will be minimal to no support available on the context day.
 We are not in a position to clarify challenge descriptions on individual basis.
-However in case of a administrative need, you may contact the organizers via WhatsApp chat (No support for calls) to the phone number `0777046852`.
+However in case of an administrative need, you may contact the organizers via WhatsApp chat (No support for technical calls) to the phone number `+94743546446`.
 If we answer a question, we may share your question (anonymously) and our answer, with all contestants via the common WhatsApp chat group you will be added to.

+In case of **non-technical support** you may reach out to our Malaysian Representative Anne Gomez on the number `+60182994076` via calls only.

 ## References